This article describes how to create a new contract draft automatically. It contains the following topics:

 How can I configure the action event?

-A new configuration window will appear on the right side of the screen.
-Here you will be able to define the new draft configuration including parties and signees details, signature method and flow, and customized recipients message.
+- A new configuration window will appear on the right side of the screen.
+Here you can define the new draft configuration, including parties and signees details, signature method and flow, and customized recipients' message.

 How do I use the Details tab?

-You can do that by searching and populating the variables across the party and signee fields.
+- You can search and populate the variables across the party and signee fields.